 Unlike recreational soccer, competitive teams hold tryouts, which select the most skilled and dedicated players.
 The competitive program costs more money, requires more time for practices and tournaments, has more extensive travel, and occasionally there are both Saturday and Sunday games.
 Competitive teams begin practicing in the spring (or earlier in some cases) and will play in tournaments or other events before and after the fall season.
 Coaches decide how much time each player receives during a game, and stronger, more dedicated players have more time on the pitch The additional cost of the competitive program covers the cost of professional coaching, the additional practices, and higher quality uniforms.

 The recreational program is mainly coached by parent volunteers and provides an opportunity for all players to learn and enjoy the beautiful game of soccer in a fun, stress-free environment with friends.
-Players receive roughly equal amounts of time in games, regardless of skill.
-Throughout the season, our professional coaching staff offers clinics for recreational players and this year, we will also provide every other week (6) professional coaching sessions for each age group U8 and above.
-All players micro-U18, are welcome to participate in league clinics offered every three weeks from our professional coaches.
+Players receive roughly equal amounts of playing time in games, regardless of skill.
+All recreational players micro – U18, are welcome to participate in our league “Free Friday” clinics during the season.
+Offered once a month by our professional coaching staff, Friday clinics are a great way for kids to get extra touches on the ball and play with friends outside their recreational team.
 At the end of the season, teams may elect to play in tournaments for recreational players only, and we also hold tryouts to form all-star teams.

 The bottom line: Competitive soccer is more intense.

 When do I register?